StevenBlack/intl/readme.md

 If you omit AS nCodePage, two things can happen:

-1. If vfp cannot determine the code page of the source table or file, vfp copies the contents of the source table or file and, as it copies the data, automatically converts the data to the current vfp code page.
+1. If VFP cannot determine the code page of the source table or file, VFP copies the contents of the source table or file and, as it copies the data, automatically converts the data to the current VFP code page.
 If SET CPDIALOG is ON, the table in the currently selected work area is marked with a code page.
 If you're appending from a table not marked with a code page, the Code Page dialog is displayed, allowing you to choose the code page of the table from which you're appending.
-The current vfp code page can be determined with CPCURRENT( ).
+The current VFP code page can be determined with CPCURRENT( ).

-2. If vfp is able to determine the code page of the file being appended, vfp copies the contents of the appended table or file and, as it copies the data, automatically converts the data to the code page of the currently selected table.
+2. If VFP is able to determine the code page of the file being appended, VFP copies the contents of the appended table or file and, as it copies the data, automatically converts the data to the code page of the currently selected table.